 The External Auditors attended two (2) out of four (4) of the Audit Committee meetings held to review the Quarterly Results and the financial statements.
+The Audit Committee also discussed key concerns and obtained feedback from the External Auditors on the matters relating to the Company's affairs without the presence of the Management.
 The Audit Committee was satisfied with the External Auditors' technical competency and audit independence.